Invader Zim: Revival attempts

 In March–July 2010, reruns of Invader Zim were aired on Nicktoons.
 The reruns were the second highest-rated show on the network, and according to Jhonen Vasquez, were part of a plan by the network to see if a revival of the series would be feasible.
 However, the budget Nickelodeon proposed was not quite big enough for what the crew wanted to do, so they respectfully declined the offer.
 Vasquez also asserted that, despite the widespread rumor suggesting otherwise, he would have returned to the show again had Nickelodeon not deemed the revival "too expensive" for what the crew wanted to do with it.

 In 2011, Nickelodeon approached Rikki Simons, the voice of GIR, about returning to voice GIR for a series of animated shorts.
 While Simons was open to reprising his role, the shorts were never made.
 During an Invader Zim panel at Long Beach Comic Con 2019, Simons stated that "It's kinda weird to do GIR by himself.
 I don't know what that would be."

+In May 2026, Jorge R. Gutierrez, the creator of El Tigre: The Adventures of Manny Rivera, revealed that he was in talks with Paramount about a potential revival of the aforementioned series for Paramount+ and expressed interest in having it be a crossover with Invader Zim as well as My Life as a Teenage Robot.